14 Mar What Are Federal Pacific Electrical Panels or Breaker Boxes?

 Estimates have found that approximately 2-3% of all residential fires, or around 2,800 fires every year, are a direct result of faulty FPE panels and breakers.
 This leads to approximately 116 injuries, 13 deaths, and $40-million in property damages each and every year.
 To this day, faulty Federal Pacific Electrical panels are in use in many American homes, and lead to a 20% increased risk of house fire versus homes with properly working breaker boxes.

-Because of the resulting fires and personal injuries, a class action lawsuit was brought against the company in New Jersey.
+Because of the resulting fires and personal injuries, homeowners brought a class action lawsuit against the company in New Jersey.
 The judge ruled that based on the NJ Consumer Protection Act, FPE had committed fraud when they claimed that their electrical panels and breakers met UL safety standards, when the company knew that they did not.

 What to Do With Your Federal Pacific Electrical Panels or Breaker Boxes

 In the past, professionals advised testing FPE panels and breakers for reliability before replacing, but in recent years the advice has changed to simply replace the unit immediately.
-While some homeowners believe that their electrical panels are fine because they have not experienced a problem, this is not the case.
-An Federal Pacific Electrical breaker box is a potential ticking time bomb for a fire hazard and it is better to be proactive about switching it than to find out too late you have a defective unit.
-It is also cheaper for homeowners to replace the entire electrical panel rather than to individually test each breaker.
-There’s also no price that can be put on your family’s safety.
+Some homeowners believe that their electrical panels remain okay because no problems occurred.
+However, this is not the case.
+An Federal Pacific Electrical breaker box is a potential ticking time bomb for a fire hazard.
+Take a proactive approach about switching it rather than finding a defective unit too late.
+Additionally, replacing the entire electrical panel remains a cheaper option than individually testing each breaker.
+Plus, no price puts your family’s safety in jeopardy.

-Some FPE panels that were manufactured after the scandal may in fact meet UL safety standards and are identified by a pink UL label and a white dot on the breaker handles.
+Some FPE panels continued the manufacturing process following the scandal.
+These may meet UL safety standards.
+Consumers identify UL standard with a pink UL label and a white dot on the breaker handles.
 A qualified professional is the best person to evaluate your electrical panel.